Greetings from South Wales,

 Finding the right school makes all the difference, and when there is a fit, magic happens in the classroom, on the field, in the art studio, and in the dorm.
 To determine if Gow is the answer, please give us a call.
 We hope you will come for an on-campus interview and tour our beautiful Western New York campus and meet the faculty, staff, and students who provide its spark.
 But wait, we're getting ahed of ourselves.
 First, let’s talk.

-Director of Admissions
+Interim Director of Enrollment Management

 “Starting in The Gow School Summer Program really gave me the head start I needed.
-I was able to get comfortable with the teachers, campus, and living from home, so then when I moved in for the school year, I was confident and was able to show other kids the ropes."
+I was able to get comfortable with the teachers, campus, and living far from home, so when I moved in for the school year, I was confident and able to show other kids the ropes."

-“I struggled with school a lot and used to always hide in the back to avoid being called on at my old school.
+“At my old school, I struggled a lot and used to always hide in the back to avoid being called on.
 Fast forward five years and I am now the Student Council President.
 Gow gave me my confidence."